xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/validation.md

 ### Reducing scope

-By default, validation is not applied to resource classes (annotated with `@Path`) because dropwizard already performs validation there.
+By default, validation is not applied to resource classes (annotated with `@Path`) because Dropwizard already performs validation there.
 And rest methods, annotated with `@GET`, `@POST`, etc. are skipped (required for complex declaration cases, like dynamic resource mappings or sub resources).

 You can reduce this scope even further: